SpiNNakerManchester/SpiNNakerManchester.github.io/2015.006.AnotherFineProductFromTheNonsenseFactory/MappingAlgorithms.md

 ---
 title: Adding new mapping algorithms to the SpiNNaker toolchain
+published: true
 ---

 # Contents
 * [Usage](#Usage)